guoqiao/docker-pgcli/README.md

 # docker pgcli

-A Docker image with pgcli installed on Ubuntu.
+A Docker image with pgcli installed on Ubuntu LTS 20.04 (focal).

-Can be used to check Docker container to host PostgreSQL connection.
+Can be used to connect to PostgreSQL installed on a host from a Docker container.

-Usage:
+Usage Example:

 ```
 dbname=nextcloud